» posted on Wednesday, April 21st, 2010 at 11:19

 Freeview: HD through your aerial

 If it’s Freeview you want to know about, then take a look at my Q&A on Freeview HD.
 And if someone’s telling you that you need a special aerial for HD services, take a look here to learn why they’re being economical with the truth.
-There are also some tricky issues concerning surround sound on Freeview HD right now, and I have a list of boxes that will give you surround sound via your existing equipment.
+There will be some eventual changes to Freeview HD over the coming years, as frequencies are shuffled around.
+You can read what that means for people with older equipment here.

 Freesat: HD via a satellite dish